Dadio Road – Daniel Rd. W and S to Cardo Rd., with a small circle at the bend; East Side; onn 1963 plat

 It was the sole street in the Douglas Acres subdivision, possibly named for a relative of the developer.

 Downes Road – Litchfield Tpk.
-(State Route 69) in Woodbridge N across Bethany line to end of paved section past Hoadley Rd., continuing as an unpaved road closed to vehicles NW and N across Hamden line, resuming as a paved road S of Nature Trl., N across Gaylord Mountain Rd. to end; Woodbridge, Bethany, West Woods; on 1852 map
+(State Route 69) in Woodbridge N across Bethany line to end of paved section past Hoadley Rd., continuing as a road closed to vehicles NW and N across Hamden line, resuming as an open road S of Nature Trl., N across Gaylord Mountain Rd. to end; Woodbridge, Bethany, West Woods; on 1852 map

+Samuel Downs settled in the area, south of Mad Mare's Hill, in 1717 [Woodbridge Historical Society].
 Laban Downs (1793-1866) is buried in Mt.
 Carmel Cemetery.
 The house of L. Downs is shown on the Bethany portion of the road on the 1852 map.
 The abandoned portion of the road crossing the town line from Bethany to Hamden, surrounded by Regional Water Authority watershed land, has been said to be haunted.
 Continuous house numbering remains along the abandoned section.
 The lowest numbered house on it in Hamden is 2250.
-The road name is spelled Downs on most online maps, Downes on the tax assessor map and most printed maps.
+The road name has been spelled both "Downs" and "Downes" on different signs and maps.

 Duane Road -Bradley Av.
 N and NW to Wilbert St.; Hamden Plains; in 1929 directory